kmarekspartz/kyle.marek-spartz.org/posts/2014-02-24-the-linguistics-pragmatic-programmer.md

 Another use of `self` (or `this`) occurs when you want to refer to the object wrapping the current namespace.
-For example, when defining a class in Python, you use self to refer to the the eventual instance of the class:
+For example, when defining a class in Python, you use self to refer to the eventual instance of the class:

 ~~~~{.python}